Posts

 The deadline for SOSORT abstract submissions is fast approaching!
 December 7th is just around the corner, and with the conference scheduled for April 23-26, 2025, in Dubrovnik, it’s time to refine your submissions.

 To assist those still working on their abstracts, ISICO has prepared a practical pocket guide with tips.
 These are based on SOSORT’s guidelines, provided by the Scientific Committee.
-For more detailed insights, a webinar on the topic is also available.
+For more detailed insights, a SOSORT webinar on the topic is also available.
 Additionally, we’ve included a special tip from our researchers, offering a glimpse into the unique approach we follow at our institute.

 SOSORT Guidelines for Presenting an Effective Abstract